 2. Payment by County to Contractor shall be monthly.
 Claims that are received after the tenth (10th) working day of the month are considered to be late submissions and may be subject to a delay in payment.
-Claims that are received 180 days or more after the date of service are considered to be late claims.
-County reserves the right to deny invoices with late claims or claims for which completed service reporting forms or electronic service files are not received.
-Claims may be sent to:
+Claims submitted more than 180 days after the date or service are considered late claims.
+County reserves the right to deny payment for invoices with late claims or claims for which completed service reporting forms or electronic service files are not received.
+Claims may be sent to BHRS-Contracts-Unit@smcgov.org or:

-County of San Mateo

-Behavioral Health and Recovery Services

-2000 Alameda de las Pulgas, Suite 280

-San Mateo, CA 94403
+County of San Mateo Behavioral Health and Recovery Services Contract Unit 2000 Alameda de las Pulgas, Suite 280 San Mateo, CA 94403

-- Q. County anticipates revenues from various sources to be used to fund services provided by Contractor through this Agreement.
-Should actual revenues be less than the amounts anticipated for any period of this Agreement, the maximum payment obligation and/or payment obligations for specific services may be reduced at the discretion of the Chief of the Health System or designee. - R. In the event Contractor claims or receives payment from County for a service, reimbursement for which is later disallowed by County or the State of California or the United States Government, then Contractor shall promptly refund the disallowed amount to County upon request, or, at its option, County may offset the amount disallowed from any payment due or become due to Contractor under this Agreement or any other agreement. - S. Contractor shall provide all pertinent documentation required for Medi-Cal, Medicare, and any other federal and state regulation applicable to reimbursement including assessment and service plans, and progress notes.
-The County may withhold payment for any and all services for which the required documentation is not provided, or if the documentation provided does not meet professional standards as determined by the Quality Improvement Manager of San Mateo County BHRS.
+- R. County anticipates revenues from various sources to be used to fund services provided by Contractor through this Agreement.
+Should actual revenues be less than the amounts anticipated for any period of this Agreement, the maximum payment obligation and/or payment obligations for specific services may be reduced at the discretion of the Chief of San Mateo County Health or designee. - S. In the event Contractor claims or receives payment from County for a service, reimbursement for which is later disallowed by County or the State of California or the United States Government, then Contractor shall promptly refund the disallowed amount to County upon request, or, at its option, County may offset the amount disallowed from any payment due or become due to Contractor under this Agreement or any other agreement. - T. Contractor shall provide all pertinent documentation required for Medi-Cal, Medicare, and any other federal and state regulation applicable to reimbursement including assessment and service plans, and progress notes.
+The County may withhold payment for any and all services for which the required documentation is not provided, or if the documentation provided does not meet professional standards as determined by the Quality Improvement Manager of San Mateo County BHRS. - U. Inadequate Performance